A quick and easy retro party classic. This Shrimp Dip is a perfect choice for your New Year’s Eve menu!

 - 1/2 cup chili sauce I used Heinz

 - 1 8 ounce package cream cheese, slightly softened

 - 1/4 cup grated onion use your cheese grater

 - 1 teaspoon creamed horseradish

-- 1/2 pound cooked salad shrimp or shrimp meat (can sub small can shrimp)
+- 1/2 pound cooked salad shrimp or shrimp meat can sub small can shrimp, divided

 - Use an electric mixer to blend the chili sauce into the cream cheese in a large mixing bowl until very smooth.
 Add all of the remaining ingredients, except the shrimp, and blend until well combined.

-- Use a spoon to fold in the shrimp, reserving a couple of tablespoons for garnish.
+- Use a spoon to fold in the shrimp and chives, reserving a couple of tablespoons of shrimp for garnish.
 Cover and chill for at least an hour or two prior to serving.

 - Pile the reserved shrimp in the center of the dip and serve with Ritz Crackers and celery sticks.